-In September 2016, we announced our Enphase Home Energy Solution with IQ[TM], our next-generation integrated solar, storage and energy management system.
-The solution features our sixth-generation microinverter system, which supports high-powered 60 and 72-cell solar modules, integrates with upcoming AC modules from LG and Jinko Solar, and we believe offers installers faster and simpler installations, saving on soft costs.
-We began shipping the Enphase IQ 6 Microinverter System in North America in the first quarter of 2017.
+In the first quarter of 2017, we began shipping our Enphase Home Energy Solution with IQ^{TM} , our next-generation integrated solar, storage and energy management system in North America.
+The solution features our sixth-generation microinverter system, which supports high-powered 60 and 72-cell solar modules, integrates with AC modules from LG and Jinko Solar, and we believe offers installers faster and simpler installations, saving on costs.
+This product is a major milestone in the Company's product cost reduction, and we expect to introduce the next generation of the Enphase Home Energy Solution with IQ^{TM} in the first quarter of 2018, which we believe will achieve further cost savings.